vinay-pad/commit_service/README.md

             }
         when called subsequent times, without making any changes to the resource
     ```
-6. Verify when a message was posted and that it hasn't been tampered with since then
+6. Verify when a message was posted and that it has not been tampered with since then
     ```
         GET /v1/commitments/<id>/verification/
         returns